huntzhan/clidoc/README.md

 ### Option Bindings

-Each non-empty line of `Option Section` is regarded as an option binding, which defines:
+Each non-empty line of `Option Section` is regarded as an option binding description, which defines:

-* the relation of option and option argument.
+* relation of option and option argument.
-* the synonym form of option.
+* synonym form of option.
-* the default value of option.
+* default value of option.

 Syntax of option binding will be covered later.
 For now, the preprocessor only needs split up lines of `Option Section`, by inserting `K_DESC_DELIMITER` after each newline character.